latent-to/developer-docs/docs/sdk/env-vars.md

 Specifies the directory path for storing log files.
 The SDK uses `bittensor.core.settings.MINERS_DIR` if the variable is not set.

+### `BT_LOGGING_ENABLE_THIRD_PARTY_LOGGERS`

+When set to `true` or `1`, enables third-party loggers.<br/>
+The SDK logger always acts as the primary logger.
+Whether enabled or not, messages from third-party loggers are still filtered according to the SDK’s configured logging level.

 ## PriorityThreadPoolExecutor

 ### `BT_PRIORITY_MAX_WORKERS`